zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 **Note** : It is not needed to create new projects everytime we run this notebook.
 A project id once created can be used again and again.

 ## Task 8: Train Model and Forecast
-In this task, we will show you how to use create and get forecast APIs.
+In this task, we will learn how to use create and get forecast APIs.

-1. Create a Forecast model

-Creating a model requires 3 actions to kick off training the forecasting model.
+1. Creating a model requires 3 actions to train the forecasting model

     * Pass the inline data in the payload of the forecast train settings
     * Set other training parameters as show in below code snippet
     * Create Forecast API Call using the /forecasts url

-  We pre-define some the parameters of the payload based on the example input data (the one we uploaded in previous lab session)
+   We pre-define some of the parameters of the payload based on the example input data (the one we uploaded in previous lab session)

     ```Python
     date_col = 'date'